 The estimated prevalence of true RHT varies from 2% to 30% of the hypertensive population.
 This unusually broad range is mainly due to the different sources of information, e.g., insurance healthcare system, registries, specialized centers, or controlled clinical trials.
 A more realistic, consensual estimate is in the order of 5% of the hypertensive population.

-The risk of cardiovascular events in RHT patients is higher than in the global hypertensive population.
+RHT is associated with a higher risk of cardiovascular events.
 This has been demonstrated in different settings (i.e., clinical trials, observational studies, and international registries) comparing RHT versus non‑RHT patients with adjustment for patient and clinical characteristics, i.e., level of control of blood pressure, gender, presence of chronic kidney disease, and/or diabetes mellitus.

 The RHT population is, by definition, on a background therapy of three drugs (usually A + C + D) at maximal or optimal dose, where, according to most clinical guidelines, “A” is always an angiotensin-converting enzyme inhibitor (ACEI) or angiotensin receptor blocker (ARB), and “D” is always a long-acting thiazidic diuretic.
 “C” stands for a calcium channel blocker (CCB), which is the most commonly used type of third background agent in RHT.
 However, individualization therapy is needed for some patients, such as those with ischemic heart disease, who may then use a beta-blocker (A + B + D) instead of a CCB as a third agent.